‘Southern Charm’ Star Kathryn Dennis Filed Restraining Order Against Ravenel ‘Paramour’ Last Year

 “The fact my name was included in Kathryn’s filing is hysterical and she is only trying to stir things up with the show premiere only weeks away … Why are you dragging me into the middle of this, Kathryn?”

-According to the filing in Charleston County Court, Dennis filed her request on October 25, soon after Ravenel was charged with sexually assaulting the family nanny.
-In the report, Dennis says that she believes that it’s in the best interest of the children that they make their home base with her, as he is facing trial and possible incarceration based on the charges against him.
-The filing also mentions a second woman who reportedly settled with Ravenel for a similar alleged assault.
+According to Charleston County Court, Dennis filed her request on October 25, soon after Ravenel was charged with sexually assaulting the family nanny.
+In the report, Dennis says she believes it is in the best interest of the children that they make their home base with her since Ravenel is said to be facing trial and possible incarceration based on the charges against him.
+The filing also mentions a second woman who reportedly settled with Ravenel for a what is said to be a similar assault.

-The segment on Ravenel’s girlfriend mentions Jacobs by name, and refers to several verbal assaults, caught on tape by Bravo in which the hospice nurse berated Dennis with the information she could have only learned from the former cast member.
-She clearly states that during most of these episodes, Ravenel stood by and did nothing to stop the outbursts, in violation of their agreement not to disparage the other parent in public.
+The segment on Ravenel’s girlfriend mentions Jacobs by name and refers to several verbal assaults, caught on tape by Bravo, in which the hospice nurse berated Dennis with the information she could have only learned from the former cast member.
+She clearly states that during most of these episodes, Ravenel stood by and did nothing to stop the outbursts which are in violation of their agreement not to publicly disparage the other parent.

 Southern Charm's Thomas Ravenel Arrested, Charged with Assault and Battery https://t.co/EvADqzOLGz